Sidebar Sidebar Sidebar

 CBD vs. THC

-CBD is naturally found in hemp plants.
+CBD is a natural chemical found in hemp plants.
 It belongs to the cannabinoid family, which also includes THC.
 Cannabinoids bind to receptors in the central nervous and peripheral nervous systems.
 They also affect the immune system and specific organs.

 The actions of the two substances are quite different.
 THC (or delta-9-tetrahydrocannabinol) is a psychoactive chemical that causes euphoria and causes the user to “hover.”
 It’s this chemical that causes the adverse effects of cannabis.